-- ONE module from: Health Inequalities and the Social Determinants of Health; Health Systems, Economics and Policy (15 credits)
+- Health Inequalities and the Social Determinants of Health (15 credits)

 The module, ‘Researching Global Health and Biomedicine’, includes the opportunity to travel to Geneva, Switzerland on fieldwork to visit institutions and meet individuals involved in the shaping of global health politics.
-The dissertation can include fieldwork conducted in the UK or overseas. *
+Students taking this module are responsible for paying the costs of flights, accommodation and living expenses.
+The dissertation can include fieldwork conducted in the UK or overseas.